dssg/hitchhikers-guide/curriculum/README.md

-# Data Science for Social Good Curriculum
+# Navigating the DSSG Curriculum

 ## [Before You Start](0_before_you_start/)
 So you want to start a DSSG project!
 First, please make sure you have gone through the [Prerequisites](0_before_you_start/prerequisites/) and [Software Setup](0_before_you_start/software-setup/) and are equipped